 The bar’s wrapper makes no allusions to the fact that it is an impact company first and foremost; it trusts its design and word of mouth to attract people on merit.
 But then, once inside, there is also a message imprinted explaining the company’s mission statement.
 This message, as with all of Tony’s messaging, is not done with judgement or to talk down, instead to open a conversation.
 Tony’s are very clear that they are not trying to put other chocolate companies out of business; they want them to change their practises and join them in the fight to make modern slavery and child exploitation a thing of the past.

 So what does this have to do with Point 6?

-Well, while we have no affiliation with Tony’s Chocolonely other than being long-term fans—our Dutch clients introduced us before it was even available in the UK and we would indulge ourselves during our regular business trips to the Netherlands, bringing bars back to the Point 6 studio as an in-office treat— we wish to support brands that support the world, whose ideals align with our own and who don’t compromise quality or morals in the name of profit.
+Well, while we have no affiliation with Tony’s Chocolonely other than being long-term fans—our Dutch clients introduced us even before it was available in the UK and we would indulge ourselves during our regular business trips to the Netherlands, bringing bars back to the Point 6 studio as an in-office treat— we wish to support brands that support the world, whose ideals align with our own and who don’t compromise quality or morals in the name of profit.

 We love design.
 We love marketing.
 We love brands who do these things well.
 More than that, though, we love brands who choose to use their power for good.

 Tony’s Chocolonely started out as the little guy taking on the world.
 But sometimes little guys grow up to be big.
-Of course they’ve faced scorn on their journey, but perhaps that’s just part of the deal.
+They’ve of course faced scorn on their journey, but perhaps that’s just part of the deal.
 All throughout history, for every woman, man, organisation, or entity that tried to change the world, there has been another rolling their eyes.
 Given Tony’s mesmeric success, though, it would seem those eyes might just be starting to open.